magento/devdocs/src/guides/v2.4/graphql/mutations/set-negotiable-quote-payment-method.md

 b2b_only: true
 ---

 The `setNegotiableQuotePaymentMethod` mutation defines which payment method to apply to the cart.
-The negotiable quote must be in the SUBMITTED state to successfully apply the payment method.
+The negotiable quote must be in the UPDATED state to successfully apply the payment method.

 Supported online payment methods include: